Northernodd/Northernodd/README.md

 Hello, I am Northernodd or Tyler (he/him/his)!
 I am currently studying Cyber Security at a local college.
-To pair up with that I decided to work on a diploma on for computer languages which includes C++, HTML/CSS, C#, Python, and Java.
+To pair up with that I decided to work on a diploma for computer languages which includes C++, HTML/CSS, C#, Python, and Java.

 As of now I'm working on the HTML/CSS and C++ parts of the diploma in particular :0